-Early childhood education focuses on helping children reach developmental milestones and learn critical skills.
+Early childhood education helps children reach developmental milestones and learn critical skills.
 While preschool and childcare programs focus on building these skills, providers and staff are also responsible for ensuring the health and safety of the children daily and in case of an emergency.
-Most childcare facilities are required to have emergency policies and procedures in place to execute when appropriate.
+Most childcare centers are required to have emergency policies and procedures in place to execute when appropriate.

 In this article, we’ll discuss some essential preschool emergency procedures, why they’re necessary, and how to conduct emergency drills.